 Discovering your child hasn't eaten their school lunch or has thrown their food away, is extremely frustrating for parents.
 The key to minimising food waste is to not to force your children to eat their food, rather educate them on nutrition.

-Here at Port Canal, we have come up with some top tips to reduce food waste and encourage kids to eat their lunchbox meals.
+Here at Port Adelaide Plaza™ shopping centre, we have come up with some top tips to reduce food waste and encourage kids to eat their lunchbox meals.

 Let your children (help) pack their lunch:

 Having your children assist in packing their own lunches is a great way to educate them on the correct food groups and also find out what their favourite snacks are.
 This also promotes feelings of responsibility and empowerment.